dhunganabibek/aws-data-engineering/README.md

 Kinesis Data Firehose: Loads streaming data into S3, Redshift, Elasticsearch, or Splunk (no code, auto-scaling).
 Kinesis Data Analytics: Real-time analytics on streaming data using SQL.

+## Kinesis Firehose - auto managed
+can not be two source (data stream and  Kinesis Agent at a same time)